Flying long haul with kids

 The World’s Best Economy Class Airline?

-Long after we’d booked our flights, Korean Air hit the press.
+Long after we’d booked our first flights with Korean Air, Korean Air hit the press.
 This is because at the beginning of the year Korean Airlines was named the Airline of the Year for 2025 by AirlineRatings.com.
 It was particularly highly rated for its economy class service, and has the honour of being the airline with the most legroom and widest economy class seats in the world.

 Korean Air economy class seats are generally 18 inches wide and have a 33-34 inch pitch.
 This is the case for the majority of the fleet, but small variations can occur.